 A conviction for a serious crime has consequences, incarceration, fines, restitution, and the loss of gun rights.
 Some, but not all, felony convictions result in the defendant effectively losing all their firearm rights.
 What exactly happens?
 There are two governmental bodies associated with gun rights, the federal government and state government, federal gun rights and state gun rights.
 Michigan has a criminal statute that prohibits convicted felons and people convicted of crimes of domestic violence from possessing firearms.
 The statute is MCL 750.224f.Thank you for reading this post, don't forget to subscribe!

 This statute is very thorough and effectively prevents the qualifying felon from any association with firearms and ammunition.
 The exact language is “a person convicted of a specific felony shall not possess, use, transport, sell, purchase, carry, ship, receive, or distribute a firearm [and ammunition] in this state.”
 MCL 750.224f(2).
-The net effect is that the felon’s gun rights are removed, and if they are caught with a firearm or ammunition, the felon will be facing a parole violation and new criminal offense–a new five-year felony.
+The net effect is that the felon’s gun rights are removed, and if they are caught with a firearm or ammunition, the felon will be facing a parole violation and a new criminal offense–a new five-year felony.

 The Basics of Firearm Rights Restoration

 The statute then divides felonies into two classes, specified felonies, and none specified felonies.
 A conviction for a none specified felony results in only a temporary loss of the defendant’s gun rights.
 MCL 750.224f(1) states:

 . . . a person convicted of a felony shall not possess, use, transport, sell, purchase, carry, ship, receive, or distribute a firearm in this state until the expiration of 3 years after all of the following circumstances exist: